The word ‘goth’ is used in various ways in various contexts. When applied to a person, what does it mean? Might you be a goth and not really know it?

 - Nine Inch Nails fuses goth rock and industrial dance music.

-- Marilyn Manson is “Alice Cooper reincarnated” and is heavy metal rather than goth, but his androgyny makes him gothy.
+- Marilyn Manson is “Alice Cooper reincarnated”.
+He is heavy metal rather than goth, but his androgyny makes him goth-like.

 - Many goths look down upon Nick Cave, Neff and Skeletal Family